DarshVaibhav/Portfolio/README.md

 ## Experience
 Data Science Intern at YBI Foundation

-**Description:** The project focused on analyzing a dataset of movies released between 1980 ad 2022.
+**Description:** The project focused on analyzing a dataset of movies.
 The dataset included movie titles, ratings, genres, release dates, budgets, gross earnings, and other relevant information.
 The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between budget and gross earnings, and implemented Pearson’s correlation statistical analysis.

 **Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.